MCreasey3/Cars-and-Bids-Testing/README.md

 - Search test currently checks for results based on a questionable selector - the site only displays results matching the keyword anyway, but for good practice this should be updated to match to the keyword.

-- More links can be tested for nvaigation purposes, and not just the three provided.
+- More links can be tested for navigation purposes, and not just the three provided.